kameshsampath/quarkus-springboot-demo/README.md

 ## Testing with Kubernetes

-To test the application with Kubernetes use the <https://github.com/kameshsampath/dag-stack>, that will rely use GitOps Principles to deploy the application
+To test the application with Kubernetes use the <https://github.com/kameshsampath/dag-stack>, that will rely use GitOps principles to deploy the application.

 ## Testing the application Locally